 There are so many other ways to include Matcha in recipes, perhaps matcha muffins, matcha smoothies or matcha cheesecake.

-So tell me, do you ever decide to include an ingredient in your diet simply because of its health giving properties??
+Do you ever decide to include an ingredient in your diet simply because of its health giving properties??